efigi/cup-of-gamedev/_posts/2020-11-12-why-you-should-join-a-game-jam.markdown

 Game jams are essentially no-pressure areas where people can try things out.
 Novices can dip their toes in the water and make a game for the first time, while more experienced participants cantest out things that they've wanted to do in a game.
 This could be something like a new genre, game mechanic, asset pipeline, or even game engine, can all be done in game jams.
 And if it doesn't work out?
 It's okay!
 The important thing is that you learned from the experience.

-## Goes Through The Entire Game Developement Process
+## Go Through The Entire Game Developement Process

 What's interesting in a game jam is that it's essentially the entire game making process in a capsule.
 ONce the theme is announced, the team will gather up and brainstorm ideas for a game.
 Ideas are thrown around, discussed, thrown away, expounded upon until people agree on an interesting idea.
 People then get started on making a prototype for the game, a quick and rough build that holds the game mechanics and essence.